nadiaperestp83-eng/Spotfly/README.md

 # License
 ```
-Spotifly Music is a free software licensed under GPL v3.0 with following condition.
+Melodify Music is a free software licensed under GPL v3.0 with following condition.

 - Copied/Modified version of this software can not be used for 'non-free' and profit purposes.